jostrm/azure-enterprise-scale-ml/README.md

 - `1 lake-design`: Lake design do evolve.
 We need backward conpatibility and versioning
     - Example: ”Upgrade my project to `lake v5` from `lake v2` (ADF is used)
 - `Physical LINEAGE` from IN-data to GOLD
-- `META: If I don't have a Data Catalog (Azure Purview)- what metadata does AutoLake provide?`
+- `META: If I don't have a Data Catalog (Azure Purview)- what metadata does ESML & AutoLake provide?`
 ![](./esml/images/esml-autolake-meta.png)
 # `CONTEXT`: ESML is more than this SDK with mlops & autolake.
 Also...
 ## ESML is also architecture to scale across 1-1000 PROJECTS